 Janus kinase (JAK) inhibitors are a new class of drugs used to treat moderate to severe atopic dermatitis (the most common form of eczema).
 These drugs may be used topically (on the skin) or taken orally (by mouth).1-3

 Before 2021, JAK inhibitors were only used to treat some chronic inflammatory conditions, such as rheumatoid arthritis and ulcerative colitis.1-3

 How do JAK inhibitors work?

 Cytokines are immune system messengers that cause inflammation.
-People with atopic dermatitis have higher levels of cytokines.
+People with eczema have higher levels of cytokines.
 Some cytokines use pathways called the Janus Kinase-Signal transducer and activators of transcription (JAK-STAT).
 Cytokines use these pathways to drive abnormal immune responses in conditions like atopic dermatitis.2,3

 JAK inhibitor drugs block overactive JAK pathways.
-This lowers the cytokines that turn on atopic dermatitis symptoms like redness, itching, and inflammation.2,3
+This lowers the cytokines that turn on eczema symptoms like redness, itching, and inflammation.2,3

-Other JAK inhibitors are expected to be developed in the next several years, as the JAK pathway is major area of drug study.2,3
+Other JAK inhibitors are expected to be developed in the next several years since the JAK pathway is a major area of drug study.2,3

 Side effects can vary depending on the specific drug you are taking.
 Generally, common side effects of JAK inhibitors include:1-4

 - Swelling of the nasal passages and back of the throat

 These are not all the possible side effects of JAK inhibitors.
 Talk to your doctor about what to expect when taking a JAK inhibitor.
 You should also call your doctor if you have any changes that concern you when taking one of these drugs.